apache/openwhisk/core/standalone/README.md

 `docker logs openwhisk | grep 'wsk property'`

-To properly shut down OpenWhisk and the additional containers it creates, use [this script](stop.sh) or run the command:
+To properly shut down OpenWhisk and any additional containers it has created, use [this script](stop.sh) or run the command:

 `docker exec openwhisk stop`